 In this model, data are extracted and analysed locally, with site-specific programs that are developed by each centre, on the basis of a common protocol agreed by study partners that defines and standardise exposures, outcomes and covariates, analytical programmes and reporting formats.
 The results of each analysis, either at a patient level or in an aggregated format depending on the governance of the network, are shared and can be pooled together through meta-analysis.

-This approach allows assessment of database/population characteristics and their impact on estimates but reduces variability of results determined by differences in design.
-Examples of research networks that use the common protocol approach are the PROTECT project (as described in Improving Consistency and Understanding of Discrepancies of Findings from Pharmacoepidemiological Studies: the IMI PROTECT Project.
-(Pharmacoepidemiol Drug Saf 2016;25(S1): 1-165).
+This approach allows assessment of database or population characteristics and their impact on estimates but reduces variability of results determined by differences in design.
+Examples of research networks that use the common protocol approach are PROTECT (as described in Improving Consistency and Understanding of Discrepancies of Findings from Pharmacoepidemiological Studies: the IMI PROTECT Project, Pharmacoepidemiol Drug Saf.
+2016;25(S1): 1-165).

 This approach requires very detailed common protocols and data specifications that reduce variability in interpretations by researchers.

 18.104.22.168.
 Sharing of data: common protocol, local and individual data extraction, central analysis

 In this approach, a common protocol is agreed by the study partners.
 Data intended to be used for the study are locally extracted with site-specific programs, transferred without analysis and conversion to a CDM, and pooled and analysed at the central partner receiving them.
 Data received at the central partner can be reformatted to a common structure to facilitate the analysis.